Bananas – Natural Source of MineralsReading time: 12 min

 Support heart health

 A key mineral for maintaining heart function and controlling blood pressure is potassium.
-Few people get enough potassium in their diets despite how important it is.

-Potassium also helps lower blood pressure.
-Studies have found that people who consume enough potassium have up to a 27% lower risk of heart disease.
+Studies have found that people who consume enough potassium have a 27% lower risk of heart disease.

-But we not only find potassium in bananas they are also rich in magnesium.
 By eating a banana, we will get 8% of the daily value of magnesium.
-This mineral is crucial for heart health.

-Banana Benifits
+Banana Benefits

 That is why it is essential to take this mineral either directly when consuming it from food or with supplements.